2014 Tallahassee mayoral election

-The 2014 Tallahassee mayoral election took place on August 26, 2014 in the city of Tallahassee, Florida.
+The 2014 Tallahassee mayoral election took place on August 26, 2014, in the city of Tallahassee, Florida.

-Incumbent Mayor John Marks refused to run a third term which resulted in a new seat being open for the candidates.
+Incumbent Mayor John Marks refused to run a fourth term which resulted in a new seat being open for the candidates.
 A nonpartisan primary was held between three candidates with Andrew Gillum winning the race by 76 percent.

 A run-off election was supposed to be held on November 4 between Gillum and the write-in candidate Evin Matthews.
 However, Mathews withdrew from the race on August 27, 2014, resulting in Gillum becoming the mayor-elect.